Apponequet Regional High School: Band

 Apponequet instrumental ensembles consist of a concert band, jazz band, and a marching band.
 The bands are under the direction of Ed Ledwith.
 Each year students from Apponequet's band audition for various festivals put on by Massachusetts Music Educators Association and the Southeastern Massachusetts School Bandmasters Association.
 Apponequet's marching band performs each year at home football games with a halftime performance and in various local holiday parades.
 The concert band performs a winter and spring concert each year, as well as making other musical appearances.

 Jazz Band

 Jazz Ensemble is a performing group that rehearses one evening per week.
 Students learn how to perform music in various jazz styles, and practice their improvisation skills.
 The Jazz Ensemble performs at ARHS concerts and competition festivals, as well as local events.

 Choir

 Apponequet has five choral groups.
 One is the general concert choir, which is led by Ed Ledwith.
 There are also three select choral groups.

 On July 12, 2007, the Apponequet Summersing choir performed both "The Star-Spangled Banner" and "O Canada" at Fenway Park for a Boston Red Sox game versus the Toronto Blue Jays.

 DECA

 DECA is an international association of high school marketing students.
+Generally considered the best club at Apponequet, there are over 200 members, and they compete every year in state and regional contests.
+Mr. Frank Rosa and Mrs. Cronin lead the club.